boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

 [...]
 ```

-**Localhost (not recommended)**
+**Local host (not recommended)**

-Binding to localhost should only be chosen, when a Unix Domain Socket (see above) cannot be used.
-It requires that your app binds to a dedicated port that is not used by other apps.
+Only bind to a local host if a Unix domain socket (see above) cannot be used.
+Your app has to bind to a specified port that is not used by other apps.